 Introvert – A person who is energised by being alone and whose energy is drained by being around other people.
 At their most capable when alone the introvert focuses on intellectual engagement and self-reflection as stimulants.

 Extrovert – A person who is energised by being around other people.
 Tend to fade when alone and can easily become bored without other people around.
 Social stimulation, discussion and openness are all common traits that drive the extrovert.
 Very receptive to their environment and most capable amongst the crowd.

-Do you find yourself more oriented more towards the the inner world or the outer world ?
+Do you find yourself more oriented toward the inner world or the outer world?
 Are you most energised within the crowd, or do you prefer the company of few?
-Using the points that have been covered so far, I'm sure you've already placed yourself on one side of the spectrum.
+Using the points that have been covered so far, I’m sure you’ve already placed yourself on one side of the spectrum.
 But maybe not.
-Perhaps you're in that 'sweet spot' in the middle that finds itself directly between introversion and extroversion.
-You my friend are an ambivert.
+Perhaps you’re in that ‘sweet spot’ in the middle that finds itself directly between introversion and extroversion.
+You, my friend, are an ambivert.
 Moderately stimulated with groups and social interaction, but also relishing your time alone, away from a crowd.
 Many questionnaires are available online that aim to tell you where you fall.
 One such test is available at The Quiet Revolution.

 So why does this matter?

 It’s important to understand the bias our society has inadvertently formed on this subject and how this can affect our relationships and our roles within the workplace.
 Our most important institutions, our schools and our workplaces are designed mostly for extroverts and their need for large amounts of stimulation.
 The introvert who seeks solitude from time to time can often be seen as a problem child or the employee who isn’t engaging enough.